 I have tasked myself with filling my partial sketchbooks.
 The challenge increased when I was given two small spiral books with tinted paper in olive and mustard.
 I shouldn’t randomly start a new sketchbook with so many undone, but the colored backgrounds are too tempting.

 Haven’t been to the desert in such a long time, I decided to copy a postcard from Mojave National Preserve using caran d’ache watercolor pencils and white Posca pen on mustard sketch paper.
-Two exposures.
 I used a waterbrush with a water-black ink mix, pulling dark blue shadow lines from inside the tangles of rocks, cholla, junipers and sage.
 The photograph loses some of the subtlety of the yucca leaves and shadows.

-In mid-June I sketched these little copies of 2 paintings by Andie Thrams, using watercolor, white gouache, and color pencil on olive paper.
+In mid-June I sketched little copies of 2 paintings by Andie Thrams, using watercolor, white gouache, and color pencil on olive paper.
 These shots from my bed in morning light, with the refurbished-iPhone 6 camera.